polcak/jsrestrictor/website/content/pages/faq.md

 First see our [blog post](/fingerprinting/).
 Consult also other [blog posts](/blog/) and other questions in this FAQ.

-1. If you want to have the same fingerprint as many users, We suggest going for Tor Browser (do not install JShelter there).
+1. If you want to have the same fingerprint as many users, We suggest going for Tor Browser (do not install JShelter in Tor Browser).
 1. If you want to make cross-site fingerprinting linkage hard, go for the `Recommended` JShelter level.
 If you want better protection for the real data at the cost of having the same fingerprint on different sites, go for the `Strict` JShelter level.
 1. Keep NBS active.
 1. If you want to detect and prevent fingerprinting attempts, use FPD.